nexx512/vitocollect/README.md

 Collect data from [VControlD](https://github.com/openv/vcontrold) periodically and store the collected data in an [Influx](https://www.influxdata.com/) database.

-Details on how to set up the hard- and software to get a VControlD server running can be found in the [OpenV-Wiki](https://github.com/openv/openv/wiki).

 ## Disclaimer

 You use this software at your own risk.
 I can not be held liable for anything that happens to your heating system, including any damage, by the use of this software.

+## Prerequisites

+You need a running vcontrold server and an influx database.
+Details on how to set up the hard- and software to get a vcontrold server running can be found in the [OpenV-Wiki](https://github.com/openv/openv/wiki).

 ## Installation